 The course aims to provide you with enough knowledge, experience and confidence to enable you to keep your own bees.
 The course is made up of 8 sessions.

 This is a more in-depth initiation into the world of beekeeping compared to the Taster Day.

 Beekeeping although fun and fascinating is also a serious undertaking that should be approached responsibly, much in the same way as taking on any other livestock or pets.

-The Beginner's Main Course continues on from the Beginners' Introduction Course and participants are expected to have attended the Introduction Course.
-The course comprises a further 5 sessions most of which are held at the Association training apiary.
+The Beginner's Course comprises a 8 sessions most of which are held at the Association training apiary.
 One or more sessions may involve going on a Bee Safari (visiting a number of the beginners' apiaries) or visiting another member's apiary for variety.

 It is necessary to register for these courses on this site (click here for a link).